kamitu-sm/kubernetes/k8s on CentOs8/readme.md

 (try to add '--skip-broken' to skip uninstallable packages or '--nobest' to use not only best candidate packages)
 ```

-Installation of containerd.io > 1.2.0-3.el7 is blocked, which is a dependency of docker-ce.
+Installation of containerd.io-1.2.10-3.2.el7.x86_64 is filtered out by modular filtering, which is a dependency of docker-ce.
 We will follow the one of the recommendations given above and install the no best community edition of docker

 ```bash
 # yum install docker-ce --nobest